guipereira485/adega-facil-pdv/README.md

-# Welcome to your Lovable project
+# Welcome to the Interdisciplinary Project - 5 Semester

 ## Project info